huggingface/huggingface_hub/modelcard.md

         args: {arg_0}          # Optional.
 Example for BLEU: max_order
 ---

-This markdown file contains the spec for the modelcard metadata regarding evaluation parameters.
+This markdown file contains the spec for the modelcard metadata.
-When present, and only then, 'model-index', 'datasets' and 'license' contents will be verified when git pushing changes to your README.me file.
+When present, and only then, 'model-index', 'datasets' and 'license' contents will be verified when git pushing changes to your README.md file.
-Valid license identifiers can be found in [our docs](https://huggingface.co/docs/hub/model-repos#list-of-license-identifiers)
+Valid license identifiers can be found in [our docs](https://hf.co/docs/hub/model-repos#list-of-license-identifiers)